timmaffett/splittable_flexible_row/README.md

 ## Features

-Easy and support simple drop in replacment for using Row() with very little other required code changes to accomplish a flexible layout.
+Easily supports simple drop in replacment for the Row() widget with very little other required code changes to accomplish a flexible layout.

 ## Getting started